IHCCCloudDevOps/docs/aws/amplify.md

   - Don't start with a template, you should have already created your NextJS app locally
 - Add your repository as the source and pick the main branch as the branch it will build from (and maybe think about in the future not just using the main branch for everything, but only using it for your production ready code)
   - I already did the step on our shared AWS account to authorize our GitHub Organization (IHCCCloudDevOps).
 As long as your repo is in there, it should populate just fine.
+  - If you have your frontend code in a subdirectory and not the root directory of the repo, then check the box for `monobuild` and type the name of that subdirectory.